andresebr/kumodd/docs/guide/Command-line-options.md

     --[no]version: Print version number and exit.
       (default: 'false')

-The -d and -l options take a filter argument that selects a category of files.
+The __-download__ and __-list__ options take a filter argument that selects a category of files.
 A file's category is determined its mime type.

 Filter	| Description
 :------	| :-----------